Topical Articles for Gifted and Talented GCSE

 A series of challenging activities linked to skills required for both language learning and the exams accompanies each text to ensure students get the most out of what they read.

-What do teachers have to say about this resource?
+What do teachers say about this resource?
 (9399)

-What do teachers have to say about this resource?
+What do teachers say about this resource?
 (9400)